Boes-man/se_demo_template/README.md

 2. Set repository target and name (customize name to fit your needs)

-NOTE: BE SURE TO SELECT YOUR PERSONAL REPO and that the repo is "Public"
+NOTE: BE SURE TO SELECT YOUR PERSONAL REPO

 ![](images/create_repo.png)